lapesd/lapesd-thesis/README.md

 ## Packages included and configured

-Note that this list is of packages load in addition to those in the upstream class.
-It also does not include packages such as `twoopt`, used for creating macros.
+There is a list of packages loaded in addition to those in the upstream class.
+It does not include packages such as `twoopt`, used for creating macros.

 - `\usepackage[utf8]{inputenc}` is enforced
 - `\usepackage[T1]{fontenc}` is enforced